isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Avoid macros if you can: [ES.30](#Res-macros), [ES.31](#Res-macros2), and [ES.32](#Res-ALL_CAPS).
 However, there are billions of lines of code littered with macros and a long tradition for using and overusing macros.
-If you are forced to use macros, use long names and supposedly unique prefixes (e.g., your organization's name) to lower the likelihood of a clash.
+If you are forced to use macros, use long names and supposedly unique prefixes (e.g., your organization’s name) to lower the likelihood of a clash.

 ##### Enforcement

 Warn against short macro names.

-### <a name="Res-ellipses"></a> ES.34: Don't define a (C-style) variadic function
+### <a name="Res-ellipses"></a> ES.34: Don’t define a (C-style) variadic function

 ##### Reason